 - Or 3 unique ads, split up between promoting your virtual tour for prospects further away, transfer information days for transfer students, and daily visits for your local prospects.

 The answer is obvious.
-The good news: all digital ad channels typically used in higher education, from Facebook to Instagram and from Snapchat to Google, allow for such nuanced targeting that personalizing your ads through effective segmentation is a breeze.
+The good news: all digital ad channels typically used in higher education, from Facebook to Instagram and from Threads to Google, allow for such nuanced targeting that personalizing your ads through effective segmentation is a breeze.

 Look no further than this infographic of all of Facebook’s targeting options for further insight into the possibilities.
 Once you build segmented ad campaigns, you can tailor your messaging and visuals within these ads specifically to speak to each prospect’s unique needs and preferences.